stackery/stackery-plugin-vscode/README.md

 ### Visual Editing

+> There is currently a [known focusing bug in VS Code](https://github.com/microsoft/vscode/issues/76863) that may cause problems with switching from the template view to the editor view in the Stackery Serverless Tools extension.
+If at any point you are unable to type or interact with the canvas while using the extension, double-click on the canvas tab to restore focus, then try again.

 There are two ways to start using the Stackery visual editor to configure your stack resources:

 1. Right-click on `template.yaml` to access the context menu, and select __Open in Stackery__